 Here are the 7 easy ways on how to stop a dog from barking:

 1. Remove the motivation

-Try to figure out whats causing him to bark and remove it.
-Don't give your dog the opportunity to continue the barking behavior.
+Try to figure out what's causing him to bark and remove it.
+Don't allow your dog to continue the barking behavior.

 If he barks at people or animals passing by the window, control your dog's barking by closing the curtains or moving your dog to a different room.